korlibs-archive/korio/README.md

 ### NodeVfs

-Korio includes an open base NodeVfs to support node based vfs.
+Korio includes an open base NodeVfs to support node based vfs like in-memory vfs.

 ### PathInfo

 Korio includes a PathInfo utility integrated with VfsFile in order to obtain path information (folder, basename, extension...)

+### Execution

+Korio includes includes a mechanism to execute commands inside a VfsFile.
+This allow you execute asynchronously commands in your local file system, but also allows to implement RPC mechanisms, that will work seamlessly.
+You can implement here ssh or ftp commands as an example.

+### Special I/O

+You can implement and decorate other VFS for reading/writing special kind of files.
+For example.
+A browser allows you to download+decode images directly korio provides a `readSpecial` that will allow you to download an image and for example generate a Bitmap32.
+You can create an extension method like this: `suspend fun VfsFile.readBitmap32() = readSpecial<Bitmap32>()` to make your life easier.
+You can see an example at `test/com/soywiz/korio/vfs/ReadSpecialTest.kt`.

 ### Included Vfs